Council Tax - exemptions and discounts (occupied properties)

 - The person being cared for must be in receipt of one of the following benefits:

-- High rate of Disability Living Allowance (care component)
+- Disability Living Allowance (care component at the higher rate)

 You must provide a copy of the benefit award letter (for the person being cared for) with your application.